InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 C) By enforcing a checks-effects-interactions pattern in its functions
 D) None of the above

+> OZ [ReentrancyGuard](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol) add a nonReentrant modifier, which sets a flag when entering the function, and unset it when exiting the function, while requiring that the flag is always unset when entering the function.
+This way, no re-entrancy is possible in function using that modifier.
+Still, developer should implement the check-effects-interactions pattern as a good habit.
+>

 ---

-**Q31 Assuming all contracts C1, C2 and C3 define explicit constructors in contract C1 is C2, C3 {…} and both C2 and C3 don’t inherit contracts, the number & order of constructor(s) executed is/are**
+**Q31 Assuming all contracts C1, C2 and C3 define explicit constructors and contract C1 is C2, C3 {…} and both C2 and C3 don’t inherit contracts, the number & order of constructor(s) executed is/are**

 A) One, that of C1
 B) Three, in the order C2, C3, C1
 C) One, that of C3
 D) Three, in the order C1, C2, C3

+> Languages that allow multiple inheritance have to deal with several problems.
+One is the [Diamond Problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
+Solidity is similar to Python in that it uses “[C3 Linearization](https://en.wikipedia.org/wiki/C3_linearization)
+” to force a specific order.
+This is explained in [Solidity doc](https://docs.soliditylang.org/en/v0.8.18/contracts.html#multiple-inheritance-and-linearization).
+>

 ---